-In 2021, the Board of Directors established a Nominating Committee, which is responsible for assisting in and overseeing the process of recruiting and identifying candidates for nomination as directors.
+In 2021, the Board of Directors established a Nominating Committee, which continues to hold responsibility for assisting in and overseeing the process of recruiting and identifying candidates for nomination as directors.
 As part of these responsibilities, the Nominating Committee identifies individuals qualified to become board members, consistent with criteria approved by the Board of Directors, and to select, or to recommend that the board select, the director nominees for the next annual meeting of stockholders.
-The Nominating Committee led the search process that resulted in the appointment of the Company's newest director, Amy L. Ryan.